Skip to main content Skip to page footer

 "DUB Conference - 50 Years of DUB from Jamaica" & "DUB - The Sound of Surprise"

-In 2022 and 2023, the reggae magazine Riddim's reader poll crowned GJS-member Helmut Philipps and his book "DUB Conference - 50 Years of DUB from Jamaica" the best book of the year.
-The winner of the year 2024 has now been chosen; it is Helmut Philipps again.
+In 2024 the reggae magazine Riddim's reader poll crowned GJS-member Helmut Philipps and his book "DUB Conference - 50 Years of DUB from Jamaica" the best book of the year again.
 The german version of the book has been voted first, the english version "DUB - The Sound of Surprise," published in 2024, took second place in the poll (see description of both book versions).

 News from Jamaica